-Before COVID, in 2019/20, 76% of income from charitable activities came from committed services for our members.
-23% from community groups' occasional hires and 1% from our Community Driving School.
-These proportions have changed as services have begun resuming after the pandemic.
-This year committed services represented 87% of income, with 12% from occasional hires and 1% from the school.
+83% of income from charitable activities came from committed services for our member groups.
+16% from community groups' occasional hires and 1% from our Community Driving School.

 In 2018/19 Walthamstow & Chingford Almshouses kindly donated £11,360 for driver training.
 That training was suspended because of Covid but resumed this year. £5,769 is carried forward to future years.